jdevalk/wp-api-privacy/README.md

 ### Composer

 You can add the plugin to your website using Composer.
-First navigate to your main WordPress plugins folder, typically located at *wp-content/plugins*.
+First navigate to your main WordPress directory.

 The execute the command:
 ```
-composer create-project wp-privacy/wp-api-privacy
+composer require wp-api-privacy
 ```

-Then navigate to your plugins page in the WordPress admin panel and activate the plugin
+This will install the plugin to your wp-content/plugins directory.
+Once done, navigate to your plugins page in the WordPress admin panel and activate the plugin.

 ### Future Updates